ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

     !!!
 Note : AWS services intergrate well together .
 As long as we give them permission to interact with each other we can Configure communication between them .

    -- Amazon_eks_CNI policy : This has access to EC2 services .
 All Actions can perform on that Services .
 Baciscally CNI is a Container Network Interface.
 CNI is internal network in Kubernetes .
 So that Pod in different Servers can communicate with each other .
 No matter they are on Worker Nodes or Control Plane Nodes or which of those Node they are located .
+I am giving that role access to the CNI policy so that it can interact with other Worker Nodes

 ```

 ## Step 6 : Add NodeGroup to EKS Cluster